-- cultivate awareness amongst pathology trainees about the importance of public engagement
+- cultivate awareness amongst pathology trainees and undergraduates about the importance of public engagement

-- reward and recognise trainees who have undertaken sustained high-quality science communication activities.
+- reward and recognise trainees and undergraduates who have undertaken sustained high-quality science communication activities.

 How to apply

 Use the application form below to self-nominate for this prize.
 There is a space on the form for a referee to provide a supporting statement for your application.
 Refer to the guidance for applicants document below before you complete the form.
 You can apply as a team rather than an individual but the maximum number of people that can be included in one prize application is four.
 Completed application forms should be returned by email to email@example.com by 23.59pm GMT on Friday 17 September 2021.

 The decision on the Furness Prize winner will be made by a selection committee composed of the Vice President for Communications, Director of Publishing and Engagement and a member of the Public Engagement department.
 Selection by the committee will be based on evidence of a sustained commitment to high quality public engagement activities – further information is in the guidance for applicants below.

 Congratulations to the 2020 prize winner, Dr Matthew Clarke, SpR Neuropathology!
 Read on to find out more about Matt and what inspired him to apply for our Science Communication Prize.

 I submitted a nomination for the Furness Prize at the suggestion and with the kind support of Dr Ali Robb (Consultant Microbiologist, Newcastle upon Tyne) who I have had the pleasure of working with for several years as part of the ‘Path to Success’ event and on other projects.

 How does it feel to be the winner of the 2020 Furness Prize and what effect will it have on you/your career/future science communication activities?